Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Construction of

 \subsubsection{Filtration by codimension}

-\begin{lem} Let $f:X_n\longto X_0=X$ be an equicodimensional blow up sequence.
-Then there exists a unique blow up sequence $f^{\le d-1}:X_m\longto X$ such that all centers of $f^{\le d-1}$ are of $X$-codimension strictly smaller than $d$ and if $U$ is obtained from $X$ by removing the images of all centers of $f$ of $X$-codimension $\ge d$, then $f^{\le d-1}\times_XU$ is obtained from $f\times_XU$ by removing empty blow ups. \end{lem} \begin{proof} The lemma dictates what the restriction of $f^{\le d-1}$ over $U$ is.
+\begin{lem} Let $f\:X_n\longto X_0=X$ be an equicodimensional blow up sequence and let $U$ be obtained from $X$ by removing the images of all centers of $f$ of $X$-codimension $\ge d$.
+Then there exists a unique blow up sequence $f^{\le d-1}\:X_m\longto X$ such that all centers of $f^{\le d-1}$ are of $X$-codimension strictly smaller than $d$ and $f^{\le d-1}\times_XU$ is obtained from $f\times_XU$ by removing the empty blow ups. \end{lem} \begin{proof} The lemma dictates what the restriction of $f^{\le d-1}$ over $U$ is.
 Since the centers of $f^{\le d-1}$ are of $X$-codimension strictly smaller than $d$, the whole $f^{\le d-1}$ must be the pushforward of $f^{\le d-1}|_U$ with respect to the open immersion $U\into X$ (i.e. we simply take the centers of $f^{\le d-1}$ to be the schematical closures of the centers of $f^{\le d-1}|_U$, as was observed in \S\ref{supsec}(a)). \end{proof}